Kyoshin Wendy Lewis

 Academic and Training background: BA Lone Mountain College (now a part of USF); Certificate of Completion UCSF Medical Center one year CPE/chaplaincy training; Masters of Theology, University of San Francisco.
 Through a program at Lone Mountain, studied for a year at Oxford.

 Wendy has taught and continues to teach classes at San Francisco Zen Center.
 She was one of the teachers for the 2013–2014 Contemplative Caregiver Course and one of the teachers for the 2014–2015 EPP–Establishing the Path of Practice program.
 She managed the Sewing Room, making meditation cushions, zabutons, and oryoki cloths, and learned how to make priest robes.
-She is a qualified teacher of ordination sewing and now oversees that aspect of the Sewing Room at City Center.
+She is a qualified teacher of ordination sewing and oversees the Sewing Room at City Center.